Rent strike: Kirby, England, 1972

-University College London
+University College London, England, 2015-18

 Originally starting in 2015 with just 60 students, by 2016 a rent strike movement involving over one thousand students at University College London withholding their rent had formed, eventually winning hundreds of thousands of pounds in concessions.
 This rent strike spread to other UK universities, with many setting up "Cut The Rent" campaigns.
 Since this 2016 rent strike there have been rent strikes also in 2017 and 2018 at UCL, continuing to demand cheaper rents and better conditions, which have also gone on to win over £1.5 million.